microsoft/ghcrawler/README.md

 The easiest way try our the GHCrawler is to run it in memory.
 You can get up and running in a couple minutes.
 This approach does not scale and is not persistent but it's dead simple.

 1. Clone the [Microsoft/ghcrawler](https://github.com/Microsoft/ghcrawler.git) repo.
-1. Run ```npm install``` in the clone repo directory to install the prerequisites.
+1. Run `npm install` in the clone repo directory to install the prerequisites.
+1. Set the token environment variable `CRAWLER_GITHUB_TOKENS=`
-1. Run the crawler using ```node bin/www.js```.
+1. Run the crawler using `node bin/www.js`.

 Once the service is up and running, you should see some crawler related messages in the console output every few seconds.
-You can control the crawler either using the ```cc``` command line tool or a browser-based dashboard, both of which are described below.
+You can control the crawler either using the `cc` command line tool or a browser-based dashboard, both of which are described below.
 Note that since you are running in memory, if you kill the crawler process, all work will be lost.
 This mode is great for playing around with the crawler or testing.

 # Running Crawler-In-A-Box (CIABatta)
 If you want to persist the data gathered and create some insights dashboards in small to medium production system, you can run GHCrawler in Docker with Mongo, Rabbit, and Redis infrastructure using the Crawler-in-a-box (CIABatta) approach.
 This setup also includes Metabase for building browser-based insights and gives you a browser-based control-panel for observing and controlling the crawler service.